Blocklevel/vueture-blocklevel/README.md

 - `npm run styleguide`: Create styleguide based on [kss-node](https://github.com/kss-node/kss-node).
   - Creates a `styleguide` folder in the root of your project.
-  - Open `styleguide/index.html` to your projects styleguide.
+  - Open `styleguide/index.html` to see your project styleguide.

 ## Important Files ##
 So there are a couple of important files that needs to be addressed: